 Instructions:

-- Strain out petals completely
+- Strain out the petals completely.

 Cold Brew Hibiscus Tea (Overnight Method)